-The Panel also recommends voluntary application of the standardized ER- α and AhR assays to demonstrate attenuation of bioactivity in the feed (source) water of facilities that practice potable reuse under the definitions of the Policy.
-This would add source water, typically secondary/tertiary treated municipal wastewater, to the samples monitored for CECs.
+For the second use, the Panel suggests voluntary application of standardized bioanalytical tools to demonstrate efficacy of CEC removal (as represented by ER and AhR) for all IPR groundwater recharge and SWA utilities.
 The sampling locations, type of reuse project (including treatment processes), and frequency of sampling would all depend on the sampling objective and the type of potable reuse.
-For example, a utility interested in benchmarking the removal of bioactivity along their treatment train could measure ER- α and AhR activity at each or after selected points in their treatment train.
-These facilities could also implement standardized bioanalytical measurements to evaluate the effects of operational and maintenance procedures on produced water quality.
+For example, a utility interested in benchmarking the removal of bioactivity along their treatment train (including the POC) could measure ER and AhR activity at each or after selected points in their treatment train.
+They could also implement standardized bioanalytical measurements to evaluate the effects of operational and maintenance procedures on water quality.